qnzhou/trianglelite/README.md

 There are a few ways of using the [triangle library], and they each involve slightly different input.
 We will illustrate each use case one by one below.

-In order to minimize the amount of copying involved, trianglelite assumes the user is responsible for managing the input memory.
+In order to minimize the amount of copying involved, TriangleLite assumes the user is responsible for managing the input memory.
 So its API only takes raw pointers and a size parameter for all input data.